{}

 • Provide support for HoneyBook, and respond to your requests, questions and feedback.

-Research and development: We may de-identify personal information, as well as information available in Vendor contracts and related proposals that you may upload and use the de-identified information for research and development, including to analyze and improve the Services and promote our business.
-HoneyBook does not use or aggregate Gmail Information for these purposes.
+Research and development: We may use your personal information, as well as information available in Vendor contracts and related proposals that you may upload, for research and development, including to analyze and improve the Services.
+HoneyBook does not use or aggregate Google Account Information for these purposes.

 Marketing and advertising: We and our advertising partners may use your personal information for marketing and advertising purposes, including:

 • Interest-based advertising.
 We engage advertising partners, including third party advertising companies and social media companies, to display ads on the Services and other online services.
-These companies may use cookies and similar technologies to collect information about your interaction (including the data described in the “Automatic data collection” section above) over time across the Services, our communications, and other online services, and use that information to serve online ads that they think will interest you.
+These companies may use cookies and similar technologies to collect information about your interaction (including the data described in the “Information we collection automatically” section above) over time across the Services, our communications, and other online services, and use that information to serve online ads that they think will interest you, including ads for products and services provided by third parties.
 This is called interest-based advertising.
 We may also share information about our users with these companies to facilitate interest-based advertising to those or similar users on other online platforms.
 You can learn more about your choices for limiting interest-based advertising in the “Online tracking opt out” section below.

 Compliance and protection: We may use your personal information to: